papercutter0324/F-PASS/README.md

 - ✅ Advanced Section for custom shell commands
 - ✅ Support for other distros (Some work and additional json files needed)
 - ✅ Automatically generated menus based on the chosen distro
+- ✅ Adding more swap space (BTRFS, EXT4 only)
+  - ✅ Check if swapfiles already exist before adding
+  - ✅ Prompt to add additional swapfile or cancel
+- ✅ Expand the Docker and VirtualBox options
 - Improved dependency checks (for those not handled automatically by dnf)
 - Better organization and categorization of apps
-- Expand the Docker and virtualization options
 - More applications and configuration options

 Future plans for this project include: